swich11/item-sorter/README.md

 ## unused_pkgs
 Houses old packages no longer used in final solution.
 ### object_detect
 Old perception package which used Aruco markers, colour thresholding and size approximation to classify and locate objects.
 This did NOT use machine learning.
-For more info as to why it was removed see [Link to discussion]
+For more info as to why it was removed see [Object Detection Iteration](#object-detection)
 ## ur_gazebo
 ## ws_moveit2